gastonmancini/go-auth-api-sample/README.md

 ## 📖 Database

 * Uses [GORM](https://gorm.io/index.html) as ORM and MySql.
 * GORM Auto Migration is enabled.
-The database schema is created by the app.
+The database schema is automatically created and updated by the app.
 * Refer to this [link](https://github.com/go-sql-driver/mysql#dsn-data-source-name) for details on how to set the data source name
 * Example: dsn := "user:pass@tcp(127.0.0.1:3306)/dbname?charset=utf8mb4&parseTime=True&loc=Local"
 * Tables created in the db: users, roles, permissions, role_permissions